 |Le Dôme in the early 1930s|

 Much less joyful was his arrival in the city in a train full of refugees in August 1945 after spending much of the war broadcasting propaganda on behalf of the Germans and teaching English in Berlin university.
 His ex-lover in Berlin, Róisín Ní Mheara, preceded him.
 In June of that year, she wrote a letter (signed Mrs. R. O'Mara) from, "les Annonciades" in Melun to the Irish Legation, inquiring whether Francis Stuart "has arrived in Paris yet from Germany, or whether you have news of his whereabouts".
 He was initially sent to a reception area for displaced persons in the villa Rothschild in the rue Leonardo Da Vinci, off the Place Victor Hugo (16th arrondissement) and took his meals around the corner in the rue Leroux.
-He later moved into a cheap hotel, l’hôtel Copernic, in the street of the same name (also in the 16th arrondissement) and was given a fawn raincoat by the Quakers in rue des Martyrs (9th arrondissement).
+He later moved into a cheap hotel, the Copernic, in the street of the same name (also in the 16th arrondissement) and was given a fawn raincoat by the Quakers in rue des Martyrs (9th arrondissement).
 He also went to ask for assistance at the Irish Legation in the rue de Villejust (16th arrondissement, now called rue Paul Valéry), but there was told that "his appearance in Paris wasn't a matter of official rejoicing for the representatives of his native land."
 Still, via the Legation, he did get handouts from his family, including Seán MacBride (half-brother of Stuart’s wife, Iseult).
 Stuart attempted to go back to Austria to fetch Madeleine, his Berliner girlfriend (real name Gertrud Meissner), but only got as far as Strasbourg before being turned back to Paris, where he went back to the Hôtel Copernic.

 |The former Villa Rothschild, rue Leonardo da Vinci|

-A couple of months later, still in danger of being arrested and tried by the British, he made it back to Austria to see Madeleine.
-Both were locked up by the French forces of occupation (better them than the British) before making it back to Paris in 1949, where Madeleine found work as a cleaner and they both found lodgings in the attic of an apartment belonging to a Hungarian writer called Ladislas Dormandi in the Avenue de Breteuil (7th arrondissement).
-Stuart and Madeleine struck up a friendship with the writer Liam O’Flaherty and his partner Kitty Tailer before they eventually moved to England in 1951 and then to Ireland.
+In November 1945, still in danger of being arrested and tried by the British, Stuart eventually made it back to Austria to see Madeleine.
+Both were locked up by the French forces of occupation (better them than the British) before making it back to Paris in the summer 1949, where Madeleine found work as a cleaner and they both found lodgings in the attic of an apartment belonging to a Hungarian writer called Ladislas Dormandi at 20, Avenue de Breteuil (7th arrondissement).
+Stuart and Madeleine struck up a friendship with the writer Liam O’Flaherty and his partner Kitty Tailer before they eventually moved to England in June 1951 and then to Ireland.
 By that time, Stuart had convinced himself the coast was clear and that neither the British nor the Irish authorities were likely to give him much stick for his wartime activities.

 |Francis Stuart and Madeleine Meissner|